Dragon Ball ドラゴンボール

 Popularity, numbers and tourism implementation

-Dragon Ball, it is more than 260 million copies sold worldwide.
-It is therefore one of the best-selling manga in history, behind One Piece, which has 500 million volumes sold, but ahead of Naruto, which is at 250 million.
+Dragon Ball sold over 260 million copies worldwide.
+It is therefore one of the best-selling manga in history, behind One Piece with its 500 million volumes sold, but ahead of Naruto, and its 250 millions.

 On the occasion of a poll carried out in 2007, the Japanese elected Dragon Ball as one of the best manga having ever existed, in third place behind Jojo's Bizarre Adventure.

-Considered by some to be the founding father of the shonen that followed, Dragon Ball still enjoys great popularity, so much so that several anime films have seen the light of day.
+Considered by some as the founding father of the action-adventure shonen manga that followed, Dragon Ball still enjoys great popularity, so much so that several anime, movies and other spin-off series have emerged.

 Dragon Ball also received good tourist representation.
 Beyond the J-World park which unfortunately closed its doors in 2019, a hotel complex has created the Tore Tore Village where it is possible to sleep in large capsule houses reminiscent of the architecture of Dragon Ball houses.

-Located in Shirahama, Wakayama Prefecture, it is a great way to spend a night immersed in the universe of your favorite manga!
+Located in Shirahama, in Wakayama prefecture, it is a great way to spend a night in the universe of your favorite manga!